freihype/products/projects/industrial-injector/clamping-mechanism/ReadMe.md

   The flow of the optimisation algorithm is described in the above paper is summarised as follows:

 Step 1.
-Input the machine specifications and constraints including the mold-opening stroke Am, the offset h of slider A, the maximal clamping force F, the radii RO, RA, RB, RC and RD of the pin joints, the friction coefficient l, the tie bar length L, the cross-sectional area A, and the elastic modulus E.
+Input the machine specifications and constraints

 Step 2.
 Generate an initial population and evaluate the goal function.
 A binary population is generated randomly.
 It must be transferred into real numbers before the goal function is calculated.